DarvidTorres/mydocs/C/compilation/preprocessor/preprocessor.md

 # Preprocessor

-Before the actual compilation of every C program it is passed through a Preprocessor.
-The Preprocessor looks through the program trying to find out specific instructions called Preprocessor directives that it can understand.
-All Preprocessor directives begin with the # (hash) symbol.
-C++ compilers use the same C preprocessor.
+- Before the [[compilation]], every program is passed through a preprocessor.

-A C Preprocessor is just a text substitution tool and it instructs the [[compilation|compiler]] to do required pre-processing before the actual compilation.

-The C preprocessor, abbreviated `cpp`, is a [[macros|macro]] processor that is used automatically by the C compiler to transform programs before compilation.

-All preprocessor commands begin with a hash symbol (#).
+- The preprocessor is not part of the [[compiler]], but is a separate step in the compilation process.
+- The preprocessor performs preliminary operations to source code before the compilation.
+- The transformations executed by the preprocessor are lexical; the output of the preprocessor is still text.

+In almost every program we see a few lines at the top of the program preceded by a hash `(#`) sign.
+These lines are preprocessed by the compiler before actual compilation begins.

 The C preprocessor provides four separate facilities:
 - Inclusion of [[header files]].